-- 12. The respondent has contested the complaint on the following grounds. - i.
-That the present complaint has been filed by the complainant having complaint no. 2313 of 2023 before this authority inter alia praying for possession of an apartment bearing no. A-1704, 17th floor admeasuring 1725 sq.ft. in project "The Skyz" of the respondent along with delay possession charges. - ii.
-That filing such a complaint after a lapse of such a long time made crystal clear the status of the complainant as an investor who merely invested in the present project with an intention to draw back the amount as an escalated and exaggerated amount later.
+- 11. The respondent has contested the complaint on the following grounds. - i.
+That the complainants had already filed a complaint bearing no. CC/75/2023 before the NCDRC, New Delhi with respect to the subject property involved in the present complaint.
+Therefore, the principle of sub-judice is attracted to the present matter at hand and hence the complaint is not maintainable before this Authority. - ii.
+That the present complaint has been filed by the complainants in complaint no. 3162 of 2023 before this authority inter alia praying for possession of an apartment bearing no. F-1403, 14th floor in project "EDGE" of the respondent along with delay possession charges. - iii.
+That filing such a complaint after a lapse of such a long time made crystal clear the status of the complainants as an investor who merely invested in the present project with an intention to draw back the amount as an escalated and exaggerated amount later. - iv.
+That the delay in delivering the possession of the apartment to the complainants has been attributed solely because of reasons beyond the control of the respondent.

-- iii.
-That the delay in delivering the possession of the apartment to the complainant has been attributed solely because of reasons beyond the control of the respondent. - iv.
-That clause 15 (a) of the agreement shall not be read in isolation but have to be read in light of other clauses of the agreement.
+- v.
+Further, as per clause 15 (a) of the agreement shall not be read in isolation but have to be read in light of other clauses of the agreement.
 Clause 15(a) of the agreement is subject to clause 31 of the agreement.
-Clause 15(a) stipulates the time for handing over of the possession which is subject to Force Majeure circumstances which clearly indicate the nature of agreement entered into between the parties, whereby, the stipulated date of delivery is not a strict and final date but merely a tentative date which is further subject to several factors involved. - v.
+Clause 15(a) stipulates the time for handing over of the possession which is subject to Force Majeure circumstances which clearly indicate the nature of agreement entered into between the parties, whereby, the stipulated date of delivery is not a strict and final date but merely a tentative date which is further subject to several factors involved. - vi.
 That the date of possession shall get extended automatically on account of delay caused due to reasons which are beyond the control of the developers/respondent.
 Further, the contingency of delay in handing over the apartment within the stipulated time was within the contemplation of the parties at the time of executing the agreement as the parties had agreed vide clause 17(a) that in the eventuality of delay in handing over possession beyond the period stipulated in clause 15(a) of the agreement, the allottee will be compensated with Rs 5/per sq. ft. per month of super area.
-This part of compensation was specifically consented to and was never objected at any earlier stage, not while signing the agreement or any time after that. - vi.
+This part of compensation was specifically consented to and was never objected at any earlier stage, not while signing the agreement or any time after that. - vii.
 That the delay has occurred only due to unforeseeable and uncontrollable circumstances which despite of best efforts of the respondents hindered the progress of construction, meeting the agreed construction schedule resulting into unintended delay in timely delivery of possession of the apartment for which the respondent cannot be held accountable.
 However, the complainant despite having knowledge of happening of such force majeure eventualities and despite agreeing to extension of time in case the delay has occurred as a result of such eventualities has filed this frivolous, tainted and misconceived complaint in order to harass it with a wrongful intention to extract monies.